 - Truck repair and maintenance companies

-Responsibility for truck accidents is often shared among multiple parties.
-This can be one of the most complicated aspects of dealing with truck accidents.
+Responsibility for accidents involving trucks is often shared among multiple parties.
+This can be one of the most complicated aspects of dealing with 18-wheeler accidents.
 It’s also one of the most important reasons to turn to a qualified truck accident attorney.

 Types of Truck Accident Injuries in Alabama

 Because of their size and speed, collisions with trucks can prove devastating for the drivers and passengers involved.
-Injuries caused by truck accidents in Alabama frequently include:
+Injuries caused by truck crashes in Alabama frequently include:

 - Broken bones